MintyMods/MintySensorMonitor/README.md

-##Minty Sensor Monitor
+## Minty Sensor Monitor

+[MSM](https://github.com/MintyMods/MintySensorMonitor) has been developed as the backend for Minty Sensor Server.
-[MSM](https://github.com/MintyMods/MintySM) has been designed to expose the various hardware sensor information already produced by your individual computer components in a consumable [JSON](https://www.json.org/) format.
+MSM consumes a request for various hardware sensor information exposed by 3rd party hardware monitor components such as HWiNFO and formats these into a consumable [JSON](https://www.json.org/) response format.

-#MSM Quest : Output a C# library call as JSON response to MsmMinty
+# MSM Quest : Output a native C# library call as JSON response to MSS - Minty Sensor Server
 Your current installed hardware components such as:-

 	* Motherboard